Early Summer Scotland Hiking Trip 12-19 May 2019

 When – 12th to 19th May 2019

 See this amazing country by joining us in Bonnie Scotland on its best loved famous hike!
 We will take 7 days to hike the route, and there is an option to do Ben Nevis (1345m – the highest mountain in British Isles) on day 8.
 To try to keep costs down we have used hostel, bunkhouse and camping cabins for this trip.
 There is self-catering for those who want to cook for themselves, and there are also restaurant or pub options for those who want to eat out most nights.
 There is a luggage transfer organised for each day so you can travel light during the hikes and your luggage will be waiting for you at the accommodation.
 On some days, there will be a train station nearby where anyone who wants an easier day can jump on the train and meet up with us later that day.
-This is a trip for a small group of 11 hikers plus the guide.
+This is a trip for a small group of hikers..

 Day 1 – 12th May 2019 (20km)